Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/values-giftcards-changeCode.md

             }

 + Parameter
-    + id (string) - the ID of the Giftcard to change the code of.
+    + id (string) - the ID of the Gift Card to change the code of.

 + Response 200 (application/json)
     + Attributes (Value)